Courses Search Results

 This module enables you to engage with the professional and theoretical underpinnings and political drivers of national developments in research and research supervision in Higher Education in the UK.

-Supervisor Development Programme - SPARK Credits Information Session show
+Supervisor Development Programme - PGCLTHE Credits Info Session show

 This session will provide information about how to gain SPARK credits through the Strathclyde Supervisor Development Programme for the SPARK module “Supervising Postgraduate Research”